1980 Australian Touring Car Championship: Season summary

 Sydney based Toyota dealer Peter Williamson finished third in the championship in his Class B Toyota Celica, benefiting from class wins and generally poor or small fields (especially in the outright Class A) resulting from teams rushing to get the new generation cars race ready.

 Reigning champion Bob Morris had lost his major sponsor when Ron Hodgson had pulled out at the end of 1979, so Morris entered into an uneasy relationship with Allan Grice's Craven Mild Racing which was run by Morris' former Bathurst co-driver Frank Gardner.
 Grice drove one of the 1979 Toranas to victory at Wanneroo in Perth.
-The Torana, with drum brakes at the rear as well as the required "low emission" heads, had seen a drop in horsepower from 1979s 380 bhp to just on 300 bhp.
+The Torana, with drum brakes at the rear as well as the required "low emission" heads, had seen a drop in horsepower from 1979's 380 bhp to just on 300 bhp.
 Grice only competed in four rounds and finished eighth in the title.
 Morris endured an unhappy championship trying to develop the teams Commodore and could only finish fifth on points, though he did win the final round at Oran Park.

 After Ford Australia pulled out of racing at the end of 1978, and being forced to go it alone as a privateer in 1979, the 1980 ATCC was the first time since 1968 that triple champion Allan Moffat did not contest the championship, with the Canadian born driver instead winning the Australian Sports Car Championship in a Porsche 930 Turbo.

 After winning four ATCC titles during the 1970s, this would prove to be the only ATCC won by a Holden driver during the 1980s.
 The next win would not be until 1994.